-Method Description void setLevel(Level level) Sets the level of the logging message. void setLoggerName(String name) Sets the name of the logger issuing this mes- sage.
-Can be null. void setMessage(String message) Sets the contents of the message before for- matting/localization.
+Method Description void setLevel(Level level) Sets the level of the logging message. void setLoggerName(String name) Sets the name of the logger issuing this message.
+Can be null. void setMessage(String message) Sets the contents of the message before formatting/localization. void setMillis(long millis) Sets the time of the log message, in milliseconds, since 1970. void setParameters(Object[] parameters) Sets parameters for the log message.

-Method Description void setMillis(long millis) Sets the time of the log message, in milliseconds since 1970. void setParameters(Object[] parameters) Sets parameters for the log message. void setSequenceNumber(long seq) Sets the sequence number of the log mes- sage.
-This method shouldn't usually be called, since the constructor assigns a unique number to each log message.
+Method Description void setSequenceNumber(long seq) Sets the sequence number of the log message.
+This method shouldn't usually be called, because the constructor assigns a unique number to each log message.